equalandoppositereaction/Dumbo/README.md

 ![nan loss lr](/assets/pictures/tiny_dumbo/tiny_dumbo_nan_lr.png)
 <p align="center">
-  _In the other runs the learning rate start from 0 and then rises to lr, here the learning rate start from lr_
+  <em>In the other runs the learning rate start from 0 and then rises to lr, here the learning rate start from lr</em>
 </p>

 ![nan loss](/assets/pictures/tiny_dumbo/tiny_dumbo_nan.png)
 <p align="center">
-  _This was larger than any of the above models with 16 layers and 1024 d_model_
+  <em>This was larger than any of the above models with 16 layers and 1024 d_model</em>
 </p>